P1117 2009 FORD FUSION - Engine Coolant Temperature Sensor Intermittent

 - Damaged Powertrain Control Module (PCM)

-Labor: 1.0The cost of diagnosing the P1117 2009 FORD FUSION code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the P1117 2009 FORD FUSION code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)